arghyadutta/notes/LAMMPS.md

 If you set $r_c=\sqrt[6]{2}$, then the minima of the potential with value -1 will be shifted upwards by 1, and the minima will now be 0.
 So this has now become a purely repulsive truncated shifted Lennard-Jones potential.

+* (Applicable for Gromacs, need to check for LAMMPS).
+Potential energies are of 3 types:
+	* Bonded: can be 2-, 3- and 4- body (bond strecthing, bond angle and dihedral potentials respectively).
+This are computed on the basis of a fixed list.
+	* Non-bonded: Like LJ, Coulomb.
+This interactions are computed on the basis of a neighbour list.
+	* Restraint: If there is some restriction on the angle, bond etc
 #### LAMMPS units

 #### Running the simulation